IEEE-NITK/CodePal/README.md

 - Command line arguments of integers (1,2,3...) are passed to the generator file so as to keep a fixed random seed each time you stress test.
 A template is initially provided that takes care of this.

 - Once all 3 files compile properly (solution, "brute" and "gen" files) click on icon **11** (shown [here](#labels)) to stress test.
 It will run the "gen" file to create input and compare it against your solution and "brute".
 If they differ then it is reported else it moves to the next case.
 By defualt it will run for a number of 100 test cases but this can be changed in the settings.

+### 11. User Profile
+- Press ‘Ctrl + comma(,)’ or go to settings of VS Code (icon on bottom left).
+- Go to extensions and select codepal, and add your Codeforces handle to get a personalized experience of the extension.
+- On entering your handle, you will be able to view your profile details in the *User Profile* section of the side bar.
+- This will also enable you to view the status of problem submissions made on Codeforces, through ticks or crosses against the problem names, denoting whether the submission was accepted or failed.

 # Contributing Guidelines
 We're glad you'd like to contribute to CodePal.
 Please claim an issue from the issue list and you may then start working on it.
 You may also create a new issue incase you'd like to propose a new feature in the extension.
 Please refer [Developer Docs](DEVELOPERDOCS.md) for more help.